 Driving Value in 3rd-Generation Outsourcing.
 Rejuvenating key supplier relationship through collaboration on new contract.

-Challenge: Building a Stronger Relationship
+Challenge: Build a Stringer FM Supplier Relationship

 A global high-tech firm had a productive and solid relationship with its incumbent vendor for facilities management.
 However, as contract renewal loomed on the horizon, the company sensed it could generate more value and reduce costs through contract restructuring.
 The company was open to examine all facets of the relationship in pursuit of improved performance and optimal value from its facilities management investment.